oxlb/access-door-project/README.md

 - A person is allowed to enter if:
   - The access request includes an identification parameter (ID).
-  - The name of the person is "Joe".
+  - The name of the person is "Joe" or if a person has an valid access code stored in database, the person is allowed

 ## Code Coverage